Renovating a Rental Property26-03-2019 | Financial

 Every now and then, it’s a good idea to refresh a rental property in order to stay ahead of the competition and attract new tenants – however, it’s important that every penny spent is justified by a return on investment.
 Before planning an overhaul, big or small, do the maths.
 What’s the budget?
 How much value will it add?
 The right tweaks and changes can help you get the most out of your buy-to-let investment and if you spend the right amount at the outset, you’ll reap the financial rewards further down the line.

 Renovating a rental is about maths and finance above everything else.
 Rental yield, which refers to the rent a property can generate as a proportion of its value, is particularly important to consider in all aspects of a renovation.
 If something isn’t going to add value and generate more money in the long run, is there any point in doing it?

-How can I easy add value to a rental property?
+How can I easily add value to a rental property?

 It’s common knowledge in the world of renovations that the money-makers are a property’s kitchen and bathrooms so this is always a good place to start.
 They can however be the most costly rooms to renovate, so weigh up the pros and cons and be smart with the changes.
 Painting cupboard units is a great way to update and refresh a kitchen.
-Greys and greens are particularly popular at the moment and will be more hard wearing than whites and light neutrals.
-No one likes a dark property, however no one wants to be installing extra windows either as this is a costly job.
-Think about adding thoughtfully placed mirrors to create a trick of the light, making the room feel brighter.
+Greys and greens are particularly popular at the moment and will be more hard-wearing than whites and light neutrals.
+No one likes a dark property, however, no one wants to be installing extra windows either as this is a costly job.
+Think about adding thoughtfully placed mirrors to create a trick of light, making the room feel brighter.
 Perhaps you could transform practical items within the property into head-turning design features to give your property the edge.
 For instance, install a dramatic light fixture in the kitchen or living area.
-Industrial style lights with exposed filament bulbs look great and are sure to impress prospective tenants.
-Just remember to maintain the healthy balance between aesthetics and a sensible budget.
+Industrial-style lights with exposed filament bulbs look great and are sure to impress prospective tenants.
+Just remember to maintain a healthy balance between aesthetics and a sensible budget.